dojo/docs/dijit/index.rst

     * :ref:`dijit.form.HorizontalSlider <dijit/form/HorizontalSlider>`

       A scale with a handle you can drag left or right to select a value.

-    * :ref:`dijit.form.RadioButton <dijit/form/RadioButton>`

-      To select one choice from a list

     * :ref:`dijit.form.Slider <dijit/form/Slider>`